savara94/TypedPriorityArray/README.md

 # TypedPriorityArray
-Simple implementation of priority queue in Python with fancy name 'TypedPriorityArray'.
+Simple implementation of priority queue in Python with a fancy name 'TypedPriorityArray'.